PASTAplus/PEP/peps/pep-9.md

     eml: valid EML document as a string
     return:
         200 OK if successful
-        400 Bad Request if EML is invalid
-        401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method
+        400 Bad Request if EML is invalid or if related resources already exist 401 Unauthorized if the client does not provide a valid authentication token 403 Forbidden if client is not authorized to execute method
     body: